box/developer.box.com/guides/webhooks/index.md

 ---
 # Webhooks

-Webhooks allow you to monitor Box content for events and receive notifications to a URL of your choice when they occur.
+Webhooks allow you to monitor Box content for events, and receive notifications to a URL of your choice when they occur.
 For example, a workflow may include waiting for a file to be downloaded to delete a shared link.
 A webhook can be set on the file and upon notification of the download event, a script can launch